aneto0/MARTe2/Docs/User/source/core/gams/datasource.rst

 The properties related to the DataSource signals are available when the ``SetConfiguredDatabase`` method is called.

-At this stage any of the signal related methods described in the :vcisdoxygencl:`DataSourceI` API can be used to query the signal properties.
+At this stage any of the signal related methods, described in the :vcisdoxygencl:`DataSourceI` API, can be used to query the available signal properties.

 .. code-block:: c++